mbrown1413/Mechanical-Puzzle-Studio/README.md

 Production build:

     $ yarn build  # Outputs static site to dist/

-    # You need a webserver to run the build:
+    # Use webserver to run the build:
     $ cd dist/ && python -m http.server

+    # Note that without server-side redirects,
+    # starting at apage other than `/` won't work.

 The source code is divided into two main sections:
   * [`lib/`](lib/): Contains the data structures and algorithms for puzzles.
 Basically, a stand-alone puzzle library without a gui.
   * [`ui/`](ui/): User interface built on top of `lib/`.